-The College of Leadership and Ethics (CLE) delivers cutting edge leader development curricula to students ranging from the ILC course through senior Flag Officers.
+The College of Leadership and Ethics (CLE) delivers cutting edge leader development curricula to students ranging from the ILC course through senior flag officers.
 CLE's educational focus is on individual and organizational leader development within the current security environment of complexity and ambiguity.
-Specifically, CLE delivers Leadership in the Profession of Arms (LPA) as an in-residence core course at both the ILC and SLC levels, while also offering leadership and ethics electives throughout the academic year.
+Specifically, CLE delivers Leadership in the Profession of Arms (LPA) as a residential core course at both the ILC and SLC levels, while also offering leadership and ethics electives throughout the academic year.